 - Highlighted the final grade in a bright color below the sub-subject grades and the weights.

 - At the very bottom of each column you can enter details about the materials or methods you used to complete the course.
 I entered some sample information for English and Math so you can see what it might look like.

 Now, how to enter the grades.
 Each row is a week, not a day.
-It's unlikely you'll have more that one test or more than one paper in a single subject within a single week.
+It's unlikely you'll have more than one test or more than one paper in a single subject within a single week.
 If you do, you go, you maverick, whip those kids into shape!
-You can enter the percentage grade into the box under that sub-subject for that day.
+Enter the percentage grade into the box under that sub-subject for that day.
 Math test on week 2, 85%, for example.
 If you do have more than one test or project in a single week for a single subject you can add a row to accommodate it.
 Each grade on a paper, project, or test needs its own cell.